 Music is no longer a physical product or commodity.
 It is data.

 The music buying public doesn’t see music as something they will ever own.
 Music is streamed data.
 The music industry had a lot leverage over local and chain music stores when music was “comprised of atoms” — a cd and a booklet with text and photos.
 They have little leverage over Spotify and YouTube.
 YouTube gives and sells a lot of content — music and video — and they know the public isn’t willing to pay a lot for music today.

 What If the Music Industry Had Taken a Few Risks?

 Let’s go back in time to the year 2002.
 By then, mp3s and file sharing were huge and torrent sites were starting to flourish.
 Peak sales were down, and it was obvious something big was happening.
-The average person knew people who had music collections on their computer and the first wave of music store closings had begun.
+A growing number of people began to have music collections on their computer and the first wave of music store closings had begun.

 The music industry insisted on the $15-$20 per cd price point.
 Within a few years, the only people who bought cd’s were the hardcore collectors.
 It’s hard to resist a download when a “printed” version costs $20.
 The industries could have done what others did in times of crises and lowered prices.
 It’s called reality.

 Today, I’m shocked to see cd’s go for the same $15-$20, as if nothing has happened.
 At $3-$5 a cd, the public wouldn’t have weaned itself so quickly off of the physical disc.
 Even if this was a stopgap for a few years, continuing to sell cd’s at $20 a pop was seen as an insult — and a joke — to a person with broadband at home.
 “I can download the entire disc in mp3 format in 2 minutes, or the lossless FLAC version in 10 minutes.
 Why would I pay $20?”